Top 3 Reasons to Automate Your Manual Redshift Snapshots

 Why you should use and automate Redshift backups using manual snapshots, including cross-region backup and longer retention.

 Redshift, the AWS petabyte data warehouse solution, is designed to offer fast query performance with the use of columnar storage technology and is available to use over a wide range of SQL clients.
 There are two Redshift snapshot types: automated and manual, and both are stored in Amazon S3.
-In this article, I will elaborate more on the need to use and automate Redshift backups using manual snapshots.
+In this article, let’s dig deeper on the need to use and automate Redshift backups using manual snapshots.

 Related post: AWS backup vs snapshot